Will I Have To Go To Court?

 The cases that end up in Court are those where either liability is denied and / or the parties cannot agree on the amount of compensation that should be paid to the claimant.
 In these unlikely cases you may have to go to Court.
 However, before the matter gets to Court there is a lengthy Court process that has to be followed which includes: issuing the claim, exchanging witness statements, exchanging expert evidence and so on.
 During this time both sides will become more aware of the other’s case which will only increase the chance of settlement before the trial actually begins.

-Court Procedure – Personal Injury Claims in Leeds
+Court Procedure – Personal Injury Claims for Leeds

-When eventually you get to the trial and you have to go to Court, whilst it may appear to be a daunting prospect, it is not something you should worry about.
-Firstly, your personal injury solicitor** in Leeds will prepare you for the case and will advise you on the Court procedure.
+When you eventually get the trial and have to go to Court, whilst it may appear to be a daunting prospect, it’s not something you should worry about.
+Firstly, your personal injury solicitor will prepare you for the case and will advise you on the Court procedure.
 Secondly, by this stage you would have already submitted witness statement evidence and therefore you will already known what you want to say and what facts and circumstances you intend to rely on.
 The only difference is that now the other side’s legal team will have an opportunity to question you on the contents of your statement, which we can counsel you on beforehand.

-Contact our Specialist Accident Claims Solicitors in Leeds
+Contact our Specialist Accident Claims Solicitors for Leeds Today